solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 ### What to try out

-One approach is to avoid buying IT "solutions", but instead buy brilliant people that will build those solutions _and_ find what you actually need solutions for.
+One approach is to avoid buying IT "solutions".
+Instead buy brilliant people that will build those solutions _and_ find what you actually need solutions for.
 Employing these people was the traditional way, but consultants will also do, as long as they are really committed to the long-term success of your organisation.
-However, if you are buying these people to do your IT for you, you probably don't have much idea whether they are doing it well - because assessment of IT work is a very challenging skill in itself, and usually requires good IT skills.
+However, if you are buying these people to do your IT for you, you probably don't have much idea whether they are doing it well.
+That's because it takes good IT skills to assess the IT skills of others.

 Another approach is just to absolutely trust whichever IT supplier you choose, and give them as much information as possible so that they can help you.
 Then, if they are smart and benevolent, they will probably be able to help you.
 I know that my colleagues try their best, but I still can't promise they will always succeed.
-We also try to tell our customers if they're asking impossible or insensible things, and sadly, neither can I promise that we'll always succeed in that.
+We also try to tell our customers if they're asking for impossible or insensible things, and sadly, neither can I promise that we'll always succeed in that.
 But we will try!

 ![best effort - not guaranteed to help](/img/public-tendering/best-effort-trophy.png)

-One approach that I haven't seen used, but which should prove interesting, is to implement the same system (i.e. the same user stories) in maybe two or three unrelated projects.
+One approach that I haven't seen used, but which should prove
+interesting: implement the same system (i.e. the same user stories) in maybe two or three unrelated projects.
 That way, it's easier to see the strengths and shortcomings of these different implementations.
-It might sound expensive, but because this multiplicity works as one kind of quality control, you can let go of supplier quality criteria, such as years in business etc.  This should drive the price down a lot, because your supplier market will be much more competitive when you don't constrain your options.
+It might sound expensive, but not necessarily.
+Because this multiplicity works as one kind of quality control, you can let go of supplier quality criteria, such as years in business etc.  This should drive the price down a lot, because your supplier market will be much more competitive when you don't constrain your options.

 One approach that mitigates the risk of software projects is to start with a working (and preferably, open sourced) software product and build up from there.
-This way, you should be able to have a working product in every development iteration - say, every two weeks - so progress is easier to assess and there is a kind of plan B if you need to terminate the project early: using the software as-is.
+This way, you should be able to have a working product in every development iteration - say, every two weeks - so progress is easier to assess.
+There is also a kind of plan B if you need to terminate the project early: using the software as-is.
 Remember, however, that the inner quality of your developed software might be really bad even if it seems good from the outside.
 So this is no silver bullet that will solve everything.

 ## When the harm has already been done

-What to do then, if you are already in the situation that your chosen IT supplier cannot deliver what they were supposed to, or what you would like to have?
+What to do then, if you are already in the situation that your chosen IT supplier cannot deliver what they were supposed to, or what you would actually need?
 As I said, there are only bad options then, but some are worse than others.
 My experience is that organisations almost always underestimate the costs of finishing a bad software product or service.
-Like a destructive, hostile employee, a counterproductive, unautomated and unintuitive IT system will be hard to get rid of, complicate your processes, make everybody demotivated and _still_ get so intertwined with your business that it is very hard to eliminate.
+Like a destructive, hostile employee, a counterproductive, unautomated and unintuitive IT system do enormous damage.
+It will be hard to get rid of, complicate your processes, make everybody demotivated and _still_ get so intertwined with your business that it is very hard to eliminate.
 Not to mention that in forthcoming procurements, you have to take this old system into account, and prepare for extra work in the migration.

 The most important "solution" here that I know of, is to fail as early as possible.
 It's hard, because the organisation has already been